UH-SERG/TrojanedCM/poisoning-tools/defect_devign/dead-code-insertion/README.md

 The tool is applicable for the dataset provided in the link above.
 Generate the .jsonl file from the above dataset in the way mentioned in the link.

 The triggers are provided inside the source file, `insert_deadcode.py`.
-When applying this script to file of label-1 samples only, make sure to adjust the total variable as explained [here](https://github.com/UH-SERG/TrojanedCM/blob/cc9ceab0cc9632fd70f870d290a00cd33931e5a5/poisoning-tools/defect_devign/dead-code-insertion/insert_deadcode.py#L46).
+When applying this script to a dataset file of label-1 samples only, make sure to adjust the `total` variable as explained [here](https://github.com/UH-SERG/TrojanedCM/blob/cc9ceab0cc9632fd70f870d290a00cd33931e5a5/poisoning-tools/defect_devign/dead-code-insertion/insert_deadcode.py#L46).

 ## Output